 The Console view is the view that you get when you start a Napo app and which you use most of the time while playing the organ.
 Besides the organ-specific switches (stops and maybe couplers and tremulants) in the mid, it offers a volume control at the left and several buttons at the right.
 Whenever possible, the Console view is designed to resemble the stops board of the real organ console.
 As an example, look at the Console view of MenzelOrgan.
 This organ has five manual ranks, each divided in a bass and a diskant stop, a pedal rank, a tremulant and a coupler.
 Compare the Console view of the app (left) on an iPhone SE to Lars Palo's photo of the real stops board (right):

 At the beginning you might find the visual discrimination between active and inactive stops to be difficult, but, like with a real instrument, this is a matter of practice.
 Furthermore, being the organist, you know and you hear which stops you have pulled, don't you?
 Anyway, you can select the console style Abstract in the Settings view, which makes it easier to identify active and inactive stops.
 For Pitea, for example, it looks like this:

-Toggling authentic and abstract display mode is also and more easily possible by long-tapping the keyboard icon:
+Toggling authentic and abstract display mode is also and more easily possible by entry Show abstract style of the action menu that you get by long-tapping the keyboard icon:

 With larger instruments with many stops and controls it can initially be hard to see the stops that are assigned to a certain section or manual of the organ.
-Hence, from Napo 5.11 on there is the option to make this assignment visible by coloured borders around the buttons (again after long-tapping the keyboard icon).
+Hence, from Napo 5.11 on there is the entry Show stop groups to make this assignment visible by coloured borders around the buttons.
 This makes sense in particular in the abstract view: